1. Engage in Environmental Education

 - Do not destroy what you came to enjoy.
 Leave unnecessary things back at home.
-It is not always possible to recycle certain materials in other parts of the world.
+Recycling certain materials in other parts of the world is not always possible.

 Follow Anukrati on Instagram.

 CS Tavel Fact: Tourism is a significant contributor to waste globally.
-Many countries and regions are unable to adaquetly manage waste especially under the pressures of overtourism.
-Too much waste can cause eutrophican in aquatic systems and reduce the quality of life for local residents.
+Many countries and regions cannot adequately manage waste, especially under the pressures of overtourism.
+Too much waste can cause eutrophication in aquatic systems and reduce the quality of life for residents.

 4. Book A Local Homestay